Tyler Stephenson Player Props: Reds vs. White Sox

-The Cincinnati Reds, including Tyler Stephenson (hitting .250 in his past 10 games, with two doubles, four walks and two RBI), battle starter Mike Clevinger and the Chicago White Sox at Great American Ball Park, Saturday at 6:40 PM ET.
+Tyler Stephenson -- hitting .250 with two doubles, four walks and an RBI in his past 10 games -- will be in action for the Cincinnati Reds against the Chicago White Sox, with Michael Kopech on the hill, on May 7 at 4:10 PM ET.

-In his most recent game, he went 1-for-4 against the White Sox.
+In his previous game he had a hitless showing (0-for-3) against the White Sox.

 Tyler Stephenson Game Info & Props vs. the White Sox